Practicals of Meditation

 Silence: the ultimate process and experience of the workshop and roots of your own practice

-There may be discourse on some common 'pitfalls' or challenges of the practice stemming from the mind and how one can identify them as they unconsciously slip into these during their independent practice, spread throughout the classes.
+There may be discourse on some common 'pitfalls' or challenges of the practice stemming from the mind and how one can identify them as they unconsciously slip into these during their independent practice, spread throughout the classes or as your questions arise.
 This ranges from the typical misconceptions of the practice and also addresses initial individual challenges as one progresses through their journey.
-In-depth discussions will only be covered in the Intermediate Series and the Theory Discourse workshops.
+In-depth discussions will normally only be covered in the longer Intermediate series that is coupled with theory discourse.

 Meditation through movement is not covered and there will be little usage of complicated terms in the primary series to simply focus on the individual experience and the practicals (to reduce intellectual usage through sectioning of mind).
 Terms and deeper conceptual learning will be covered in the Intermediate class for those who are keen as an optional learning.